majgis/npm-bundle/README.md

 1. create bundledDependencies section in package.json
 2. remember to update bundledDependencies before executing `npm-pack`
 3. remember to execute `npm install` before executing `npm-pack`
-4. remember to execute `npm install --legacy-bundling` because deduped dependencies will not be included
+4. remember to execute `npm install --legacy-bundling` when using npm v3.x because deduped dependencies will not be included.

-There must be a better way
+There must be a better way...

+## Prerequisites
+node v0.12 or later
+npm v2.x or npm > v3.5 (npm v3 less than 3.5 does not support disabling
+dedup)

 ## Install

     npm install -g npm-bundle

 ## Use
-You can use the same inputs as [`npm install`][1]
+You can use the same arguments and options as [`npm install`][1].
+The install is happening in the `__npmbundle` temporary directory, so only use npm install options relevant for that directory.

     # The current directory containing a package.json
     npm-bundle

+    # Verbose, useful for debugging errors
+    npm-bundle --verbose

     # A tarball in the current directory
     npm-bundle npm-bundle-1.0.0.tgz